Skip to main content

 Modern audiences are conditioned to weigh the leading lady’s merits as a strongfemalecharacter (™) based exclusively on her performance within the film’s final ten minutes--whether or not she “saves the day.”
 There’s a reason for this, and I get the need for more representations of women who get to slay the dragon, but by focusing exclusively on that we run the risk of shortchanging a wide range of other female victories.

-The ending is less a reflection of Alicia’s powerlessness than of Devlin’s responsibility to change and the expectation for all men to stop strangling women with their indifference.
+The ending becomes less a statement on Alicia’s powerlessness than of Devlin’s responsibility to change and the expectation for all men to stop strangling women with their indifference.
 Maybe having Devlin sweep in and scoop Alicia out of the fire affirms the helplessness of the female who need always be rescued by her man.
 Or, maybe it’s a call for men to confront their own internal misogyny.
 If we’re being honest, Devlin wasn’t even “saving the day.”
 Hadn’t Alica done that by learning what the Nazis were planning?
 The only thing Devlin was saving was the woman he had wronged to begin with.
 Alicia had already proved herself a heroine, Devlin was just proving himself deserving of her.

 Notorious, then, seems to be making a comment on how women are drowning because of male ego and indicting men for their complicity in the subjugation of women.
 Says Modleski,